benmkent/SparseGridsKit.jl/docs/src/sparsegrids.md

         xlabel="y_1",
         ylabel="y_2")
 ```

+# More complicated Sparse Grids
 More complex grids can be constructed.
-For example consider increasing the dimension $n$ and using more multi-indices in the multi-index set.
+For example, consider increasing the dimension $n$ and using more multi-indices in the multi-index set.
 ```@example sg
 n, k = 3, 3
 mi_set = create_smolyak_miset(n, k)